gtukmachev/aws-parameter-store-spring-boot-starter/readme.md

 The default behaviour of a PropertySource when it can't find a property is to return `null`, and then the PropertyResolver iterates on every other PropertySource to find a matching value.
 This is the default behaviour for this lib.

-If you want to halt the boot when a property prefixed with `/` isn't found in the Parameter Store, just set `awsParameterStorePropertySource.haltBoot` to `true` in your properties.
+If you want to halt the boot when a property prefixed with `/` isn't found in the Parameter Store, just set `awsParameterStorePropertySource.ignoreMissed` to `true` in your properties.
 We personally use this to prevent injecting default properties in a production environment.

 ## Spring Cloud